-Learn more about our local efforts to prevent pollution and protect public health in the Greater Houston region!
+Learn more about our local efforts to prevent pollution and protect public health on the Gulf Coast of Texas!

 As the fourth largest city in the country and a global leader in energy and business, Houston has enormous potential to set a positive example for other cities in environmental policy.
 Recycling has been one issue at the heart of Houston’s environmental programs and our focus at TCE, since recycling is not just good for the environment – it is powerful for economic development as well.

-Now we are excited to take the next step, and address the recycling and food scraps generated in neighborhoods not serviced by the city, as well as apartments and businesses.
+There are still many more steps to go.
 About half of all residents live in apartments and have limited access to recycling.
-Food and organic waste also accounts for a third of what we throw in landfills, where it becomes responsible for 18% of greenhouse gas emissions nationwide.
+Food and organic waste also accounts for a third of what we throw in landfills, where it becomes responsible for 18% of methane greenhouse gas emissions nationwide.
 Illegal dumping affects many neighborhoods with blight, but city enforcers cannot keep up with violators.
 To address the waste problem at its source, cities like Los Angeles, New York, San Antonio, San Marcos, Austin and Dallas have also passed long-term solid waste policies to reduce trash going to landfills and incinerators by 60%-90%, creating thousands of jobs in the process.

 Mixed Waste Processing or Dirty MRFs